OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 ``docs`` All Sphinx user documentation for OpenMDAO.
 The documentation is broken up into
-    several major documents, each found in a separate  subdirectory, e.g., ``user-guide`` contains the User's Guide, ``dev-guide`` contains the Developer's Guide, and so on.
+    several major documents, each found in a separate  subdirectory, e.g., ``user-guide`` contains the User Guide, ``dev-guide`` contains the Developer's Guide, and so on.

 ``openmdao.main``
     Python package containing all infrastructure source for OpenMDAO.